aaronnorby/reduction/README.md

 creators (in `actions/index.jsx`), which requires Thunk middleware so that an action creator can return a function rather than an object as it normally would.

-## `actions/index.jsx`
+## `src/actions/index.jsx`

-Action types are declared and exported at the top, along with the app's initial state, and these are followed by action creators.
+Action types are declared and exported at the top and these are followed by action creators.
+Note that in a larger app you might want to have all the action types declared in a `constants` file and them imported.
 The only action creator of note is `performAsyncAction` which demonstrates the pattern to use with Thunk middleware and async actions.
 Typically, this would be something like an API call rather than a `setTimeout`, which I've used for an example.

 The basic idea is that this kind of action creator returns a function which takes the `dispatch` function as callback.
 If first dispatches the action which tells the